concur/developer.concur.com/src/api-reference/travel/itinerary/trip/trip-resource.markdown

 </Itinerary>
 ```

-### Example 3: Third-party developer creates a trip using the access token used to make the API call
+### Example 3: Third-Party Developer Creates a Trip Using the Access Token Used to Make the API Call

 This example shows how to create a trip for a user whose account is associated with the access token used to make the API call.

 #### Request